Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Elimination of recollisions

 \subsection{Reduction to truncated elementary observables}

-We will now use the Boltzmann hierarchy pseudo-trajectory to define the truncated observables for the BBGKY hierarchy and Boltzmann hierarchy.
-The convergence proof will then be reduced to the convergence of the corresponding truncated elementary observables.
-Given $\ell\in\mathbb{N}$, parameters $\alpha,\epsilon_0,R,\eta,\delta$ as in \eqref{choice of parameters} and $\epsilon<<\alpha$, recall the notation from \eqref{both epsilon-epsilon_0}:
+We now use the Boltzmann pseudo-trajectory to define the truncated observables for the BBGKY hierarchy and Boltzmann hierarchy.
+The proof will then be reduced to the convergence of the corresponding truncated elementary observables.
+Given $\ell\in\mathbb{N}$, parameters $\alpha,\epsilon_0,R,\eta,\delta$ as in \eqref{choice of parameters} and $\epsilon<<\alpha$, recall the set $G_\ell(\epsilon,\epsilon_0,\delta)$ from \eqref{both epsilon-epsilon_0}.